jiyi27/jiyi27.github.io/content/posts/git/005-git-rebase-merge.md

 ## 3. git rebase vs merge

-- Merge preserves commit history.
+- Merge preserves commit history
-  - Use merge on a **public branch**.
+  - Use merge on a **public branch**
-- Rebase rewrites (makes copy) history.
+- Rebase rewrites (makes copy) history
-  - Use rebase on a **private branch** to catch up update form remote.
+  - Use rebase on a **private branch** to catch up update form remote
   - Why rebase rewrite commit history: https://youtu.be/zOnwgxiC0OA?si=CwbvoPI35pHgJ1pn&t=401
-- `git push --force` on shared branches is an absolute no-no.
+- `git push --force` on shared branches is an **absolute no-no**

-> Note that we say use rebase on a private branch means we can use the command`git rebase master` on a private, please don't use `git rebase fixissue` on `master` branch which apparently is a publick branch.
+> Note that we say use rebase on a private branch means we can use the command `git rebase master` on a private, please don't use `git rebase fixissue` on `master` branch which apparently is a publick branch
 >
 > Learn more: https://youtu.be/zOnwgxiC0OA?si=CwbvoPI35pHgJ1pn&t=401